 Foundation Stage / Key Stage 1

-In 2015, we invested heavily in a new reading scheme for the younger children in school.
-Within this scheme, there is a huge variety of fiction and non-fiction texts for the children to choose from that appeal to the interests of all emergent and developing readers.
+Recently we invested heavily in a new reading scheme for the younger children in school.
+Within this scheme, there is a huge variety of fiction, non-fiction, poetry and comic texts for the children to choose from that appeal to the interests of all emergent and developing readers.

 The children receive two books a week to take home.
 One is chosen by the child to promote reading for pleasure - some of the titles include popular characters, like Ben 10 - and the other is a book that is carefully selected for them by the teacher.
 This book is pitched at a challenging level and mirrors the text that they are reading in school.
 All books are directly linked to the taught graphemes and red words that the children have been learning in the classroom setting.

-Children receive at least one guided reading session per week that focuses on blending, sight reading and comprehension.
+Children receive at least one individual reading session per week in YR and Y1 and a least one guided reading session per week that focuses on blending, sight reading and comprehension.